turbot/steampipe-mod-azure-insights/dashboards/sql/docs/sql_database_detail.md

-This dashboard answers the following questions for each sql database:
+This dashboard answers the following questions for each SQL database:

 - How is the database configured?
 - What tags are applied?